 Amalie Emmy Noether, an influential German mathematician known for her ground-breaking contributions to abstract algebra and theoretical physics, was regarded by Albert Einstein as the most important woman in the history of mathematics.

-Perimeter Institute invites applications for Emmy Noether Visiting Fellowships from outstanding theoretical physicists who wish to spend time at the institute while on leave from their faculty positions at home institutes.
-These select Visiting Researcher positions are for periods of up to one year.
-Researchers in the areas of classical gravity, condensed matter theory, cosmology, mathematical physics (including mathematics), particle physics, quantum fields and strings, quantum foundations, quantum information and quantum gravity are encouraged to apply.
+In honour of Noether’s genius and legacy, Perimeter Institute invites applications for Emmy Noether Visiting Fellowships from outstanding theoretical physicists who wish to pursue research at the institute while on leave from their faculty positions at home institutes.

 Applications for Emmy Noether Visiting Fellowships are now being accepted.
-The deadline for applications is January 15, 2014.
-Please use the on-line application form.
+The deadline for applications is January 15, 2015.